LostWorld21/programmingbooks/README.md

 #Download

 To get any pdf.
-You need to send the name (as written [here](Books)) to the Telegram Bot.
+You need to send the name of the book as mentiond above to the Telegram Bot.
 You can access the telegram bot [here](https://t.me/contact_anonbot) and also link is provided in every page in a blue colored button.

 # Contact
-E-mail is given inside every pdf but, if you want to contact me throught telegram then [click me](https://t.me/contact_anonbot)
+If you want to contact me then [click me](https://t.me/contact_anonbot)